adriangeerre/SyFi/README.md

 - **Amplicon:** This pipeline retrieves amplicon fingerprints from the gene fingerprints from the first module using in silico primers.
 - **Quant:** This pipeline takes the results from the first module and quantify the fingerprint abundance from amplicon sequencing data

+SyFi amplicon and quant can be run without genomic reads as input.
+Please check SyFi_without_genomic_reads.md if this is the case.

 ## Dependencies

 The pipeline depends on: